 Is Surrogacy Legal in Puerto Rico?

-• No comprehensive statute expressly governs surrogacy; gestational arrangements proceed under general contract and family law principles.
+• No comprehensive statute specifically governs surrogacy in Puerto Rico; arrangements proceed under general contract and family law principles.